geoext/geoext3-ws/src/layer-tree/create-tree-panel.md

 We now have the layout prepared and simply need to switch the contents of the west-panel.

-Since we want to use a tree to eventually control the layers of the map, we'll use an  `Ext.tree.Panel` instead of the simple panel.
+Since we want to use a tree to control the layers of the map, we'll use an  `Ext.tree.Panel` instead of the simple panel.

 ## Exercises

 * Next, we'll switch out the `Ext.panel.Panel` against a dedicated `Ext.tree.Panel`.
-If we look at the documentation for the [tree-panel](http://docs.sencha.com/extjs/6.0.0-classic/Ext.tree.Panel.html), you'll see a very basic example, which you please add to the viewport instead of our placeholder.
+If we look at the documentation for the [tree-panel](http://docs.sencha.com/extjs/6.0.0-classic/Ext.tree.Panel.html), you'll see a very basic example, which you should add to the viewport instead of our placeholder.

 * The example from the above page looks like this: